Ohio Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Free.
 Simple.
 Secure.

-Ohio's minimum car insurance requirements include $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $25,000 for property damage liability per accident.
-Ohio is an at-fault state, meaning if you cause an accident, you're responsible for covering the damage.
+Ohio mandates that drivers hold a minimum of $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident and $25,000 in property damage liability per accident.
+As an at-fault state, Ohio requires that the responsible driver cover the damages in an accident.

 The average monthly cost of state minimum car insurance in Ohio is $30.
-For Ohio drivers, the cheapest car insurance varies based on personal circumstances and the selected coverage level.
+For those seeking economical options, check out our guide on the cheapest car insurance in Ohio.
+It's important to ensure you receive quality coverage that fits your budget while meeting legal requirements.

 Why Trust MoneyGeek?
 MoneyGeek analyzed data from Quadrant Information Services and the Ohio Department of Insurance to get the most accurate cost data for various Ohio drivers.